Murder of Jullebee Ranara

 Jullebee Cabilis Ranara (July 17, 1988 – January 21, 2023) (Note: Some sources stated her age as 35-year-old.
 On a tarpaulin display, Ranara was born on July 17, 1988 and killed on January 21, 2023, thus she died at the age of 34.) was an Overseas Filipino Worker who was found dead in the desert on January 21, 2023, in Kuwait.
 She was reportedly raped, murdered, burnt and thrown in the desert.
 The death revived public discourse on the plight of Filipino migrant workers living in Kuwait.

 Background

 Jullebee Ranara

 Jullebee Cabilis Ranara was a 34-year-old woman and an Overseas Filipino Worker (OFW) who was serving as a domestic worker for her last employer in Kuwait.
-Ranara got employed through the facilitation of Philippine-based employment agency Catalist International Manpower Services Company and its overseas counterpart in Kuwait, Platinum International Office for Recruitment of Domestic Manpower.
+Ranara was employed through the facilitation of Philippine-based employment agency Catalist International Manpower Services Company and its overseas counterpart in Kuwait, Platinum International Office for Recruitment of Domestic Manpower.